 Pay to Play or Go Home

 As we get closer and closer to the applicability date of the fiduciary rule, the industry is starting to show its cards on how the rule will impact the landscape.
-What’s still unclear is whether or not the rule will actually become applicable, see ACOSTA Getting Heat to Delay Fiduciary Rule.
+What’s still unclear is whether or not the rule will actually become applicable.
 What’s clear is that regardless of whether the rule is applicable or not, the industry will be forever changed.

 Over the past year, we’ve engaged in many conversations with the home offices of Broker Dealers as they sought to streamline provider offerings and categorize them into ‘fee-only providers’ or ‘commission providers’ (in some cases thin down the offerings altogether).
 Given our sphere of interest, we’ve been thinking about this process from the perspective of how it impacts Qualified Retirement Plans and IRAs.